ECMA-262-3 in detail. Chapter 5. Functions.

 })();

-Other examples of FE which are created on a condition at code execution phase and do not pollute VO:
+Here’s another examples of FE which are created conditionally at runtime and do not pollute VO:

 var foo = 10;